benmarwick/vlog_to_death_review/README.md

 https://github.com/benmarwick/vlog_to_death_review/archive/master.zip

+First, ensure that you have all the dependencies installed (see below for details) to recreate my computational environment.
 Then open and run the rmd file in [RStudio](http://www.rstudio.com/products/rstudio/).

 ### Contents: